Lighthouse & Museum Tour

 Meet at the Kiosk in the Car Park.
 Tours between 10.am and 4.pm every day.
 Summer months hours are extended.

 Included in the tour is entry into the Museum.
 Two excellent viewing platforms of Bass Strait, Whale spotting during the migration season.
-BBQ area and picnic tables.
+BBQ area and picnic tables are on sit

 A personal guide will take you up into the fully operational Lighthouse into the Lamproom and explain the workings and History in approximately a 20 minute tour, this includes a viewing out on the balcony.